Authenion Documentation

 Installation

 This section provides instructions for installing, configuring & starting/stopping Authenion product.
-Authenion can be installed on the Linux servers.
+Authenion can be installed on the Linux and Windows servers.
 For the System requirements, please visit System Requirements section.

 1. Pre-requisites